Y-Kilic/ai-agents-docker/README.md

 containers are allowed outbound access or run the orchestrator with a custom network mode, for example `--network host`.

-### Shell Tool
+### Terminal Access

-Agents primarily interact with the container through the `shell` tool.
-Use it by returning lines like `shell "ls -la"` from the LLM.
-The tool executes the command and returns a JSON result containing `exit_code`, truncated `stdout`, `stderr`, and any detected file output.
-Example response:
+Agents now have direct terminal access.
+When prompted, the LLM should respond with the exact shell command to run (or `DONE`).
+The runtime executes the command and returns a JSON object with `exit_code`, truncated `stdout`, `stderr`, and any detected file output.
+Example:

 ```
-shell "echo hi > out.txt"
+echo hi > out.txt
 ```

-The agent receives:
+Produces:

 ```
 {"exit_code":0,"stdout":"","stderr":"","side_effect":"wrote 3 bytes to out.txt"}